dblencowe/laravel-chaf/README.md

 # Laravel CHAF - CHuck up And Forget
-This anisble configuration is designed to provide a simple easy to manage way of installing a laravel application on a virtual server.
+This Ansible configuration is designed to provide a simple, easy-to-manage way of installing a Laravel application on a virtual server.

-By default it sets up unattended security upgrades, sets SSH to use key based authentication and creates a deploy user for your app.
+By default it sets up unattended security upgrades, sets SSH to use key-based authentication and creates a deploy user for your app.

 ## Getting Started
 * [Install Ansible](http://docs.ansible.com/ansible/intro_installation.html)